 A question it asked about all the lives that had touched its pages, and as wise as such a question might be, the book decided, there and then, that its own purpose had been met threefold.
 It knew the story it could tell would never be told, for no one knew the story and maybe, no one would believe it.

 It and the ailing paperback are still lodged within the crevice to this day.
 Moisture and heat have baked them as a rock within the rock.
-The world is oblivious to its final resting place and will never comprehend the energy that lays with it, in time slowly draining like a seeping battery in an abandoned car.
+The world is oblivious to its lonely demise and will never comprehend the energy that lays with it, in time slowly draining like a seeping battery in an abandoned car.

-Maybe, one day the magic of writing might bring forth the story the book could tell, the secrets it knew and how it judged no one for being human.
-Maybe, one day someone will find the book.
-Then, like the author of the original story they might have a way with words, know about life and have a gift to express more than a thread of words.
+Maybe, a future magic of writing might bring forth the story the book could tell, the secrets it knew and how it judged no one for being human.
+Perhaps one day someone will find the book.
+Then, like the author of the original story they might have a way with words, know about life and have a gift to express more than a thread of what makes us human.

 Meanwhile, a trillion untold stories circle the globe, paperback sponges soaking up energy oblivious to our conscious mind.
 As the book you read witnesses your own life and intimacies, you might ponder the wonders of not being judged and realise there is much more to the magic of life than what writers might write about.